crypto-org-chain/chain-docs/docs/resources/technical-glossary.md

 **Delegate (Transaction type: `delegate`)**

-The transaction that transfers funds from a transfer address to a staking address for staking purposes.
+The transaction that delagate funds to a validator for staking purposes.
 Delegators should perform due diligence on validator candidates before delegating, as well as spreading their stake over multiple validators.
 It will also help keep the network decentralized.

 **Delegator**